onigoetz/profiler/README.md

 __this package is currently in development, use it at your own risk !!!__

+There are two ways to install this profiler

+### Require

 Add this dependency to `composer.json` with this command:
 `composer require onigoetz/profiler:dev-master`